Welcome to La Paz

-Cosmopolitan La Paz is a mix of laid-back, old-world beauty and chichi upscale trend.
-It’s surprisingly international – you’re as likely to hear French, Portuguese or Italian here as English or Spanish, and yet paradoxically it’s the most ‘Mexican’ city in all of Baja.
+At first glance La Paz is a sprawling, slightly dingy city, but after an hour or so you'll discover there's a lot more to it.
+Laid-back, old-world beauty can be found on a stroll along the waterfront malecón or in the older architecture around the Plaza Constitución; chichi restaurants, cafes and bars cunningly hide in between the cracks.
+It’s a surprisingly international town – you’re as likely to hear French, Portuguese or Italian here as English or Spanish, and yet paradoxically it’s the most ‘Mexican’ city in all of Baja.
 Its quirky history includes American occupation and even being temporarily declared its own republic.
-Hernán Cortés established Baja’s first European outpost near La Paz, but permanent settlement waited until 1811.
-Its rich pearl industry disappeared during the revolution of 1910–20.

 All in all, it's a great place to meander, and you can shop uninterrupted by touts’ invitations as you blend in to the urban vibe.
 The city makes a good base for day trips to Espíritu Santo, Cabo Pulmo and Todos Santos.